rtmigo/mavence/README.md

 # [mavence](https://github.com/rtmigo/mavence) # experimental

-CLI utility for publishing Gradle projects (Kotlin, Java, e.t.c) to Maven Central.
+CLI utility for publishing Gradle projects (Kotlin, Java, etc.) to Maven Central.

 This essentially does the same thing as